formulahendry/vscode-dotnet-test-explorer/README.md

 #### Stopping the current test runner(s)

 Press the stop button in the top menu.
 After killing the processe(s) it will perform a new test discovery.
+This also works as a reset of sorts so if the extension has managed to end up in a weird state where it thinks a test is running even though it is not or that the debugger is running even though it is not the stop button can solve these types of issues as well.

 ![test-explorer](images/stop.PNG)